SinanUrgunWork/SinanUrgunWork/README.md

 # Sinan Urgun

-Backend and AI systems engineer focused on LLM workflows, MLOps, and production AI pipelines.
+AI engineer working across the full stack — from model training
+and evaluation to cloud deployment and monitoring.
-MSc candidate in Computer Engineering at Sakarya University, researching LLM-based abstract visual reasoning.
+Currently pursuing an MSc in Computer Engineering, researching
+visual reasoning and explainability in foundation models.

 ---